 - Jenna V.

 I was born and raised in two capital cities: first Tegucigalpa, Honduras, and then Washington, D.C.
-I was brought up by my mother - decidedly a city girl - and since she called the shots when it came to family leisure time, we went camping only once when I was a kid.
+My single mom - decidedly a city girl - raised me, and since she called the shots when it came to family leisure time, we went camping only once when I was a kid.
 The closest I got to nature was looking kind of like a bug because of the bowl haircuts my mom gave my brother and me.

 + read more